soutruoshim/clean_mvvm_flutter_jsonplaceholder/README.md

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a starting point for a Flutter application with clean mvvm .

 <img src = "https://raw.githubusercontent.com/soutruoshim/clean_mvvm_flutter_jsonplaceholder/main/mvvm.png">